awkena/panGenomeBreedr/docs/index.md

 functions for **variant discovery from snpEff-annotated VCF files, KASP marker design, and marker validation** (Steps 1–3 in Fig. 1).

-To expand accessibility, `panGB` will include a user-friendly Shiny application, allowing non-R users to leverage its core features without requiring R programming experience.
+To expand accessibility, `panGB` includes a user-friendly Shiny application, allowing non-R users to leverage its core features without requiring R programming experience.